The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 1. Succulents

-These plants come in a large variety of shapes and beautiful colors, and also do great in any ultra trendy terrarium.
+These plants come in a large variety of shapes and beautiful colors and also do great in any ultra-trendy terrarium.
 Check out this awesome blog for all the info you need and more about succulents: Succulents and Sunshine.

 Care: Generally, succulents need to be soaked, not sprayed, and then completely dried out before watering again.
+(I do this with mine sometimes.
+I've been lazy about it lately, and they've suffered.
+For a rental, this may be too much of a faff...so opt for faux ones if so!)

 Sun: 6 hours is best.
-East facing windows are ideal as they won't scorch your plants but still provide plenty of light.
+East-facing windows are ideal as they won't scorch your plants but still provide plenty of light.

 Common Mistake: The right type of soil is important to a happy, healthy succulent.
 Well-draining soil is the best so that plants can fully dry out between watering.